-To establish the empirical relevance of rent floors imposed by mortgage covenants for vacancies, we estimate a simple model of vacancy duration.
-On the left-hand-side, we have vacancy start and end dates at each storefront where vacancies or changes in tenants are ever observed.
-Storefronts that enter or exit the sample vacant have ambiguous vacancy durations, but this right censoring is straightforward to accommodate in estimation.
-On the right-hand-side of the regression, we have a measure of the bindingness of covenant restrictions, which we term the rent qap.
 Because the exact rent floors imposed by covenants are not directly observed, we must take a stance on how to measure covenants in the data.
-Ideally, we would be able to determine whether covenant rent-floors were binding at the storefront-level, by combining property-specific rent histories from CompStak, vacancy histories from Live.XYZ, and mortgage histories from ACRIS.
-However, because of the lack of cross-sectional coverage in CompStak, and the lack of time-series coverage in Live.XYZ, constructing a measure of covenant constraints at the storefront level is not possible for the majority of properties.
+Ideally, we would be able to determine whether covenant rent-floors were binding at the storefront-level, by combining propertyspecific rent histories from CompStak, vacancy histories from Live XYZ, and mortgage histories from ACRIS.
+However, because our CompStak sample is a smaller cross-section, relative to our Live XYZ sample, and our Live XYZ is censored before 2016, constructing a measure of covenant constraints at the storefront level is not possible for the majority of properties.

 Our solution proceeds in three parts.
 First, we divide Manhattan into geographic submarkets, and define the market-clearing rent in each submarket-quarter as the average rent per square foot of CompStak leases signed in that submarket-quarter.
 This gives us a measure of market rents today, even for storefronts that are not in CompStak.
 Second, we match mortgage histories to individual storefronts.
 We assume covenant-imposed rent floors reset every time mortgages are refinanced, and that properties without mortgages are not subject to covenants at all.
 Third, we follow the majority of covenants detected in our text data, and use a "market rent" definition of rent floors: in particular, we assume that a storefront is more constrained by covenants the further market rent today is below the market rent at the time of last refinancing.
 To be precise, we define the 'raw' rent gap as rent $gap = \{market rent at previous refinancing date\}/\{market rent today\}$